-In 2014, the Solomon Islands were in desperate need of a suitable eye care facility.
+In 2014, the Solomon Islands eye team were in desperate need of a suitable eye care facility.
 Although there was a team of local eye care specialists, there was still significant need for proper facilities and equipment.

 With that in mind, we built the Regional Eye Centre with funds generously provided by the New Zealand Aid Programme and the New Zealand public.
 The Queen Elizabeth Diamond Jubilee Trust and the World Diabetes Foundation provided additional support.

 “Each member of the eye team is now in the best possible position to provide quality eye care in both clinical and surgical settings.”

-– Dr Claude Posala, Head of National Ophthalmology Department at Regional Eye Centre
+– Dr Claude Posala, Head of Department, Ophthalmology & FHFNZ Graduate

 The Regional Eye Centre is powered by solar panels, relies entirely on rainwater, and has its own sewerage treatment system.
 As well as being kind to the environment, this provides considerable cost-savings to the local Ministry of Health.
 It also means the clinic doesn’t need to rely on the local electricity supply which is unreliable and would cost an estimated NZ$450 per day to power the entire centre.